-Students integrate theory and practice through working as a member of a teaching team in a split prekindergarten and kindergarten placement.
-Includes application of content and methods from ED 3670 and ED 3677, as well as portfolio documentation of attainment of BOT outcomes as specified in the syllabus.
+Students integrate theory and practice through working as a member of a teaching team in a prekindergarten placement.
+Includes application of content and methods from ED 3670 and ED 3677, as well as documentation of attainment of BOT outcomes as specified in the syllabus.
 Prerequisites or Corequisites: ED 3670 and ED 3677.